HOW TO APPLY

 AMIGOS actively recruits and supports inclusion of volunteers from diverse backgrounds.
 AMIGOS provides need-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
-We provide amounts of $500–$1,500 to qualified applicants as deductions on the family fee.
-Financial assistance applications are due on November 4th.
+We provide amounts of $500–$2,750 to qualified applicants as deductions on the family fee.
+Financial assistance applications have a rolling deadline.
 Please contact the Chicago North Chapter Treasurer for additional information.

 The transformative AMIGOS experience starts before leaving home.

 With over 55 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 The Chicago North Chapter AMIGOS training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help students succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team, Chicago North Chapter Board of Directors and guest speakers from the community.